By Kate Dee, MD

 Radiesse®: this is a calcium hydroxyapetite filler that is non-reversible.
 Because you can’t dissolve it, it is less safe than the Hyaluronic Acid fillers.
 We no longer offer it.

-Belotero®: this is a very nice soft filler like Silk, but it does not last very long (only a few months).
+Belotero®: this is a very nice soft filler, but it does not last very long (only a few months).
 It just wasn’t worth the money.

 Bellafill® (AKA artefill): this is an artificial “permanent” filler that lasts 5 years or more.
 This is also non-reversible, and especially unsafe because you cannot get rid of it from the body other than surgically.